Exterior Paint for Wood Using Oils or Acrylic

-Oil-paint is a tough, durable finish that has a petroleum base.
+Oil paint is a tough, durable finish that has a petroleum base.
 This particular finish will bond to adequately prepared exterior wood; however, it has its drawbacks.
 Because it is so hard, oil-based paint cannot expand and contract, which sometimes causes it to crack in extreme temperatures.
 This finish may also break as wood naturally shifts over time.
 Oil-based paint also may turn dull and chalky after a year or two.

 Acrylic paint is the best choice for outer wood surfaces for a variety of reasons.
 Unlike oil-based paint, acrylic finishes tend to retain their colour and sheen for long periods.
 Water-based acrylic is also very flexible, a trait that allows it to expand and contract as wood shifts and temperatures climb and drop.
 Because acrylic paint is water-based, it doesn't expel the same noxious fumes oil-based finishes put off.

 No type of paint will work on bare exterior wood.
-Whether you choose an oil- or water-based paint, you must prime the wood to promote adequate, long-term adhesion.
-Choose a compatible paint depending on the base of the finish coat.
+Whether you choose oil- or water-based paint, you must prime the wood to promote adequate, long-term adhesion.
+Choose compatible paint depending on the base of the finish coat.
 A water-based acrylic primer is appropriate for exterior wood surfaces you plan to paint with acrylic paint.
-Don't use acrylic primer on wood you plan to finish with oil-based paint, or the final finish may crack; instead, choose an oil-based primer.
+Don't use an acrylic primer on the wood you plan to finish with oil-based paint, or the final finish may crack; instead, choose an oil-based primer.